devaloza/CTCI/README.md

 # CTCI
-Solutions for problems available in cracking the coding interview book
+Solutions for problems available in cracking the coding interview book.
+Integrate Jenkins